-My speciality when it comes to travel, is my due diligence.
+My specialty when it comes to travel is my due diligence.
 I can research the place my family and I are planning to visit for weeks, even months, and it brings me pure joy.
 Once I decide on where we are off to, that’s when the actual adventure and journey begins for me.
-As part of our Northeast United States Road Trip, I was fortune enough to add in Newport Rhode Island.
+As part of our Northeast United States Road Trip, I was fortunate enough to add in Newport Rhode Island.

 While shooting ideas around with Andrea from Discover Newport, Newport Rhode Island’s tourism board, she sent me an itinerary that totally surprised me with three options I never found online.
 This is why I always love to contact the tourism boards, they know much more than the internet allows us to find.

 Related Read: Things to do in Newport, Rhode Island